 Working out is like maintenance for your body.
 But the machines that help you stay in shape need some maintenance as well.
 Stationary exercise bikes are no different.
-They need maintenance like any other machines and here’s how to do it right.
+They need maintenance like any other machine and here’s how to do it right.

 Stationary exercise bike maintenance

-What are things you have to check, lubricate, clean and otherwise maintain to keep your stationary bike in optimal condition.
+What are things you have to check, lubricate, clean and otherwise maintain to keep your stationary bike in optimal condition?

 Here’s what you do;